ChrisLGardner/chrislgardner.github.io/_posts/2018-08-03-module-worst-practices.markdown

 This is a very simple one to fix, set the RootModule attribute of your psd1 to point at your psm1 or compiled dll.
 If you've got multiple psm1 files then you can make use of the NestedModules attribute, but I'd also set one of them as the RootModule to allow you to Pester test them correctly.

 FunctionsToExport is a bit more interesting, it should only list the functions you actually want to present to users.
 Keeping this up to date as you add new functions can be a bit of a pain especially with multiple people working on the module, the solution is to update it dynamically as part of your process to publish it to the gallery.
-The [https://github.com/PoshCode/Configuration](Configuration) module has a very useful function for handling this called `Update-Metadata` and I'd highly recommend making use of it, it'll also allow you to update the version number as you publish new versions.
+The [Configuration](https://github.com/PoshCode/Configuration) module has a very useful function for handling this called `Update-Metadata` and I'd highly recommend making use of it, it'll also allow you to update the version number as you publish new versions.

 ## Conclusion

 These are some of the problems I've encountered as part of the larger project I'm working on.
 I'm sure I'll find more as I get closer to being finished with it so check back in future for more updates or other blog posts about them.

-If you've encountered anything you think is a "worst practice", disagree with any of these, or want alternate ways to solve some problem then feel free to tweet me [https://twitter.com/halbaradkenafin](@halbaradkenafin) or find me on the [https://j.mp/psslack](PowerShell Slack).
+If you've encountered anything you think is a "worst practice", disagree with any of these, or want alternate ways to solve some problem then feel free to tweet me [@halbaradkenafin](https://twitter.com/halbaradkenafin) or find me on the [PowerShell Slack](https://j.mp/psslack).